yzabeliesa/clique/readme.md

 - Update Composer by running this in the clique\ root: `composer update`.
 - Install [Ruby](http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-1.9.3-p551.exe?direct).
+  - Open Git shell and got to the clique\ root.
+Make sure that you are syncing to the `v1.0`.
+If you are on another branch, you can display all available branches through `git branch`, then sync to a specific branch through `git checkout [branchname]`.
   - Install SASS by running this in the clique\ root using git shell: `gem install sass`.
   - Install Compass by running this in the clique\ root using git shell: `gem install compass`.
 - Install [Node.js](http://nodejs.org/dist/v0.10.33/node-v0.10.33-x86.msi).